shankar-tester901/chuck-norris/README.md

 So that is about it.
 Now, take the client URL that is - https://chucknorrisjokes-698653107.development.zohocatalyst.com/app/index.html

 Paste this in a new tab in the browser and ..
 Voila!
-Your app is live now./ Do ask your friends to give it a shot and also let us know how this went …. <Add Social Tags here>
+Your app is live now.